 The Sky Is Pink First Poster: Priyanka Chopra, Farhan Akhtar & Zaira Wasim Paint A Happy Picture!

 All Priyanka Chopra fans out there, rejoice!
 Your wait to watch the 'desi girl' on the big screen is all set to come to an end.
-The first poster of her upcoming film, 'The Sky Is Pink' is finally out and it has got happy vibes all over.
+The first poster of her upcoming film, 'The Sky Is Pink' is finally out, and it has got happy vibes all over.

 Priyanka took to her Instagram page to unveil the first poster and revealed that the film's trailer will be out tomorrow.
 She wrote, "In this family, crazy doesn't skip a generation!
 We bring to you #TheSkyIsPink trailer Tomorrow at 10 AM!" (sic)